-In a 1996 study, Argonne National Laboratory (ANL) found that if salt caverns are sited and designed well, operated carefully, closed properly, and monitored routinely, they could be a suitable means for disposal of nonhazardous oil field wastes (NOW) (Veil et al. 1996).
-This paper presents the findings of an assessment of the potential for adverse human health effects (carcinogenic and noncarcinogenic) resulting from exposure to contaminants released from caverns used for NOW (Tomasko et al. 1997a).
+In a 1996 study, Argonne National Laboratory (ANL) found that if salt caverns are sited and designed well, operated carefully, closed properly, and monitored routinely, they could be a suitable means of disposing of nonhazardous oil field wastes (NOW) (1).
+This paper presents the findings of an assessment of the potential of adverse human health effects (carcinogenic and noncarcinogenic) resulting from exposure to contaminants released from caverns used for NOW (2).
 The assessment addresses risks after cavern closure and does not consider potential risks resulting from surface equipment emissions, surface oil leaks, or other equipment-related spills or accidents.